craftpulse/craft-notifications/README.md

 The implementation and documentation are mostly based on [Laravel Notifications](https://laravel.com/docs/5.5/notifications).

 ### Formatting Slack notifications
 If a notification supports being sent as a Slack message, you should define a `toSlack` method on the notification class.
-This method should return a `rias\notifications\messages\SlackMessage` instance.
+This method should return a `percipioglobal\notifications\messages\SlackMessage` instance.
 Slack messages may contain text content as well as an "attachment" that formats additional text or an array of fields.
 Let's take a look at a basic `toSlack` example:

 ```php
 /**